davymartinez/es6-for-everyone/es6-for-everyone-learning-notes.md

 ### Arrow Functions and `this`

 Inside arrow functions `this` does not get rebound.
 It inherits the parent's scope.
-There are times when you need `this` to reference the scope of the function where it's being called -- in those cases, use regular functions.
+There are times when we need `this` to reference the scope of the function where it's being called -- in those cases, use regular functions.

 Do notice that in embedded functions, that is, a function inside another function, the embedded one can be an arrow function, since it will inherit the scope of `this`.

 ### Default Function Arguments

-Default arguments let you declare values that will be used as a default if you don't pass any arguments to a function.
+Default arguments let us declare values that will be used as a default if we don't pass any arguments to a function.
 For example:

 ```javascript
 function calculateBill(total, tax=0.13, tip=0.15) {